 A licence agreement gives the tenant permission to use or occupy the property only, often with shared facilities such as lavatories and a kitchen.
 This type of agreement is essentially the landlord giving permission for the tenant to occupy for a specific period of time.
 This also means the tenant/ licensee gains no interest in the property (or land).
 A licence agreement offers advantages such as more flexibility and is generally granted for a shorter time period.
 You will have the right to enter your property at any time and your tenant does not have the right to renew the licence.
 In the Brighton area there are many start-up independent businesses that are keen to occupy by way of a licence as they are shorter term and often have fewer obligations than a formal lease.

-It is important to consider whether the lease should have attached to it a photographic schedule of condition.
-It adds certainty for both parties to the lease.
-It means that normally the tenant will not be required to put the property into any better state and condition than as shown in the photographs, at the end of the lease or when the lease is transferred during the term.
+It is important to consider whether the lease should have a photographic schedule of condition attached to it.
+This can provide certainty for both parties to the lease; it means that the tenant will not be required to put the property into any better state and condition than as shown in the photographs, at the end of the lease or when the lease is transferred during the term.

-Burt Brill & Cardens is a Brighton based and client-focused solicitors firm.
+We are a Brighton based and client-focused solicitors firm.
 We have experienced commercial property law experts and understand how vital it is to provide the right advice throughout the letting process.
-Whether you are looking to lease a shop, factory, office, restaurant or nightclub, we can help.
-We are also aware that problems can arise from tenants not complying with their obligations.
-Our solicitors can quickly and efficiently help you resolve these issues.
-Call us today on 01273 604123 or Contact us for a FREE initial consultation about:
+Call us today on 01273 604123 or email email@example.com for your initial consultation.